min2ha/ukwa-site/content/target/35820/index.en.md

   "subject": "EU Referendum"
 }

-# Tumbit Spain: What would a UK EU Exit mean for Expats in Spain ?

 Discusses the implications of a vote to leave the EU for British citizens resident in Spain.